 Children’s Books About Divorce: Diverse Families

 A Family is a Family is a Family, by Sara O’Leary and illustrated by Qin Leng: A young student is hesitant to tell her classmates about her unique family.
 But once the other students begin talking about their own alternative families, the students quickly learn there is no one way to be.
 Instead, each family is special in its own, uniquely wonderful way.
 This flawless story conveys that families come in all shapes and sizes, some with divorced parents, others with adopted children, some with same sex parents and others with multiracial parents, just to name a few.
 It is a book I am proud to display in our school library, and one that is cherished in our home collection because it stands for everything I believe in!
+Support independent bookstores and get the book on Bookshop.org right here!
 For our full review of this beautiful book, click here!

 Children’s Books About Divorce: Grief and Sadness

 Maybe Tomorrow?, by Charlotte Agell and illustrated by Ana Ramirez Gonzalez: Elba, a pink hippo, has been dragging around a great big block for a long time, and it greatly limits her potential.
 Norris, on the other hand, doesn’t drag but instead happily dances wherever he goes, surrounded by a cloud of butterflies.
 Norris tries to convince Elba to join him on his adventures, but the block often gets in Elba’s way.
 Norris never gives up though, patiently and compassionately cajoling her to join him, all the while following her lead and helping her manage her block.
 Eventually, little by little, Elba’s block becomes smaller.
-This is, without a doubt, one of the most beautiful books about grief I have ever read, and I wish this book was around a couple of weeks ago, because I would have read it every day!.
+This is, without a doubt, one of the most beautiful books about grief I have ever read, and I wish this book was around a couple of years ago when I was getting divorced, because I would have read it every day!.
 For our full review of Maybe Tomorrow?, click here!
+Support independent bookstores and get the book on Bookshop.org right here!

 The Rabbit Listened, by Cori Doerrfeld: Something bad has happened to Taylor: she cannot get over her devastation when a tower she worked so hard to construct crashes to the ground.
 Her friends try to help.
 They offer suggestions and unsolicited advice, trying everything in the books to get her to calm down.
-But only when the rabbit sits and listens -- just listens, quietly and calmly - does she begin to feel better.
+But only when the rabbit sits and listens — just listens, quietly and calmly – does she begin to feel better.
 How I love this one!
 This is a favorite picture book highlighting the ever important quality of listening and not trying to “fix” things.
 It’s one I loved for the way it reminded me that sometimes, my kids just needed to talk and share, and I didn’t have to rush in and try to solve all of their fears — i just needed to sit with them, give them love, and be there while they expressed their feelings.
+Support independent bookstores and get the book on Bookshop.org right here!

 RELATED: For great resources on talking with your children about divorce, I encourage you to check out these terrific articles: